 While prepaid maintenance plans only apply to scheduled maintenance services, extended warranties, also called vehicle service contracts, cover the cost of unexpected repairs when your vehicle breaks down.

 Chevrolet offers three extended warranty plans: Powertrain, Silver and Platinum.
-When we investigated these plans, we found they were often more affordable than warranties from third-party warranty companies (possibly due to those companies playing it safe regarding Chevy’s mixed record for reliability).
+When we looked into these plans, we found they were often more affordable than warranties from third-party warranty companies.

 If you’re concerned about getting a massive bill for something like a transmission replacement, an extended warranty might be the way to go.